dennisrahmen/EnrollmentStation/Scripts/README.md

 * `Revoke-Certificate` revokes a specific certificate based on its `Serial Number`.
 This command will show a dialog to chose the CA to use.

       PS > Revoke-Certificate -SerialNumber 18137ea00002000001bb

+* `Export-Store` exports the store.json database to the CSV format.

+      PS > Export-Store

 Import the functionality by opening PowerShell in the folder with the `SharedFeatures.ps1` file and write `. .\SharedFeatures.ps1`
 Now you can call `Generate-RandomString` and it will output a 12 characters random string.